1. Methodology background

 Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.

-The labour productivity quarterly estimates are published with the following time lags: UK productivity flash estimates are published approximately six weeks after the end of the reference period, and Productivity overview UK is published approximately three months after the end of the reference period.
+The labour productivity quarterly estimates are published with the following time lags: flash estimates of the whole economy are published approximately six weeks after the end of the reference period, and productivity overview with a focus in the industry level is published approximately 18 weeks after the end of the reference period.
+They are published jointly in our quarterly Productivity flash estimate and overview, UK article.

-For more details on related releases, the UK National Statistics Publication Hub is available online and provides 12 months' advance notice of release dates.
-In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained, as set out in the Statistics Authority's Code of Practice and on our Data Policies page.
+More details on related releases are available in our Release calendar.
+In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained, as set out in the Statistics Authority's Code of Practice and on our Data Policies webpage.

 Concepts and definitions (including list of changes to definitions)